mskelton/tidi/README.md

 ## Getting Started

-TiDI (pronounced "tidy") is comprised of two main pieces: containers and injections.
+TiDI (pronounced "tie dye") is comprised of two main pieces: containers and injections.
 The container manage bound services and ensures services are only constructed once and used everywhere in the container.
 Injections allow you to use inject dependencies into your services.